tsankashvili/sass-boilerplate/README.md

 - - - -

 ### Generic - [/generic](https://github.com/tsankashvili/sass-boilerplate/tree/master/generic)
-reset and/or normalize styles, box-sizing definition, etc. This is the first layer which generates actual CSS.
+reset and/or normalize styles etc. This is the first layer which generates actual CSS.

 - - - -